Equality and Diversity Policy

 Warwickshire First Aid Training recognises that the implementation of the Equal Opportunity Policy is vital to its development and continuing success, and the Directors will take full and frank responsibility for ensuring effective implementation of the policy and code of practice.

-We will ensure that all individuals and organisations which provide services for or on behalf of Warwickshire First Aid Training, are aware of and fully comply with our commitment to equality of opportunity.
+We will ensure that all individuals and organisations which provide services for or on behalf of Warwickshire First Aid Training, are aware of and fully complying with our commitment to equality of opportunity.

 Aims of the Policy